Back to School Read Alouds

 Story Elements

 If you need something to go along with your read alouds, make sure to grab these free story elements graphic organizers on identifying the characters, settings, and major events in the story.
-Also, leave a comment on what you think are the best back to school read alouds.
-I would love to hear all about them!

 Go Back